jasiralavi/TexXpander/README.md

 - Type in `sig` and hit Enter (or click "Insert")
 - The contents of `~/Softwares/TexXpander/sig.txt` is pasted into your document

+Note that the files can be name with or without the .txt extension.
+So both `sig` and `sig.txt` works.

 If I'm not in a web browser I'm in the terminal working in Vim.
 I've got some TexXpander files that I use in Vim.
 The terminal works a little differently from other GUI apps in that you have to type `ctrl+shift+v` to paste stuff.
 In TexXpander.sh there is a check to see if the active window is a terminal.
 If so, it will paste using `ctrl+shift+v` if not then it will paste normally as `ctrl+v`

 ## History